oxai/oxai/_posts/2020-02-09-two-new-projects-at-oxai-labs.md

 *Shin Ding Huang (project leader), OxAI
 Guillermo Valle (project leader), DPhil in Physics at Magdalen College
 Mengxi Wang, DPhil in Experimental Psychology at Christ Church College
-Yi Fei Cheung, Undergraduate in Computer Science at Wadham College
 Brandon Smith, Undergraduate in Physics at Magdalen College
-James Stomber, MSc in Social Science of the Internet,
+James Stomber, MSc in Social Science of the Internet at St Benet's Hall
-Ryan Hughes, DPhil in Physics,
+Ryan Hughes, DPhil in Physics at Oriel College
-Benjie Wang, DPhil in Computer Science at Keble College*
+Benjie Wang, DPhil in Computer Science at Keble College
+Andy Bowery, Post Doc/Research Assistant in Oxford e-Research Centre*

 The aim of this project is to build a framework to train AI agents in social virtual reality (VR) environments.
 The main motivations are to explore how social interactions with humans can benefit the development of more human-like artificial intelligence, and whether it has the potential to pose a systematic risk to human society.
 This idea builds on top of research in developmental robotics, reinforcement learning, and psychology.
 However, research in human-AI social interaction has been limited by the use of expensive robots and sensing systems.
 Therefore, we propose to go beyond such limitations and lower the barrier for these types of experiments by using new VR technologies.